flowbrg/homer/README.md

 Homer is a small academic project of a RAG application using Ollama and Langgraph as well as streamlit for the UI.

+This project is designed to be executed on relatively low-performance laptops; therefore, computationally intensive tasks are delegated to a server (specifically, an Ollama instance operating on a non-default IP address).
 ## Environment

 In PowerShell: